UPDATE: As of the publishing of this post, the USPTO has increased the filing fees for (paperless) TEAS applications as follows:

 If you’ve tried to apply electronically before, you know that one of the most obvious differences between the three is the cost.

-But there is more to consider than saving the $50-100 bucks on the filing fee.
-In this post, I’ll go through the differences between the TEAS, hopefully demystifying some of the confusion that often comes with it:
+But there are more things to consider than saving the $50-100 bucks on the filing fee.
+In this post, I’ll go through the differences between the TEAS, demystifying some of the confusion that often comes with the process.

 A TEAS Plus application is the least expensive choice, costing you $225 per class of goods or services (if you were to apply for your mark in additional International Classes, you would have to pay the additional TEAS Plus fee for each class–there are no breaks or volume discounts).